 Ten years ago, on 21 April 2014, Centre 42 first opened its doors to the public.
 Over the past decade, we've run programmes and residencies that have brought hundreds of practitioners through our doors.
 We've supported many artists and collectives, and built a community that believes in our mission to support the creation, documentation and promotion of Singapore theatre.
 2024 marks our 10th Anniversary, and we're celebrating it throughout the year with a series of programmes and events that celebrate

 Sound Plot is Centre 42’s audio plays series, each edition drawing on a certain geographic area in Singapore.
 This edition, produced in collaboration with the NTU Museum, zooms in on Jurong West and its surrounding area, where the university is located.
-This is an invitation for two writers to respond through audio drama to this fascinating area, guided by the curatorial prompt “Ulu”.
-Selected writers will need to be available for an intensive 3-week script development phase in October 2024, and will w
+Two plays were selected through our Open Call, guided by the curatorial prompt "Ulu", and one play was selected from submissions by participants of our Audio Drama Writing Workshop.The audio plays will be launched from 20 January 2025 onwards.
+Stay tuned for

 What are you looking for?